25 Facts About Vlad Tepes the Impaler

 11. Vlad’s father (Dracul) was toppled from power in 1442 by factions allied with Hungary.
 He was forced to pay a tax to the Ottomans to secure their support for his return to power.
 As part of the deal, Vlad Tepes and his brother Radu were sent to the Ottoman royal court as effective hostages.

-12. Dracul was finally killed by these rival factions in 1447 and was buried alive with his oldest son and heir.
+12. Dracul was finally killed by these rival factions in 1447 by being buried alive with his oldest son and heir.
 Vlad Tepes received permission from the Ottomans to return to claim his throne in Wallachia.
 The Ottoman’s accompanied him to prevent the land from falling into Hungarian hands.

 13. Once the Ottomans left, the Hungarians quickly removed the Impaler from power.
 He left to live in exile in Moldavia (to the north east).